 Term of Office: Length of time elected or appointed for that particular judgeship.

 Termination Refund: A JRS member who terminates service as a judge may apply for and receive a refund of contributions without interest if:

 • Immediate eligibility to receive a retirement annuity has not been established.

 • The member has no immediate plans for returning to service as a judge.

 If a judge becomes divorced or widowed, he/she is entitled to a refund of contributions made for the survivor’s annuity.
 He/she must apply in order to receive this refund.

 Tier 1: Any member hired before January 1, 2011

 Tier 2: Any member hired after December 31, 2010

 W-4P Form: This form is used to designate federal income tax withholding.

-Withdrawal: Severance of employment of a member of the State by resignation, discharge, dismissal or layoff.
+Withdrawal: Severance of employment of a judge by resignation or dismissal.